dallday/MK14_Emulator_python/README.md

         to run the MK14 duckshoot
  python3 MK14.py
         to run the MK14 monitor program - GO does not seem to work correctly.

+ The various files
+ 	MK14.py          runs the MK14 monitor program
+	MK14_V2.py 	 runs a different version of the MK14 monitor program MK14DuckShoot.py runs the Duck shoot from the MK14 manual without the monitor rom ins8060cpu.py 	 provides the emulate the SC/MP propcessor mk14memmap.py 	 provides the emulation of the Memory Map for the MK14 mk14ui.py 	 handles the 7 segment display and the keyboard.

 Thanks to Rob for the original idea.